 Tokyo has an endless number of places to visit, foods to eat, things to shop and drinks to drink.
 These are only a very few of places I like to visit.
-Some favourites are missing from this list, some I have yet to discover, so the selection might grow in the future.
+Some favourites are missing from this list, some I am yet to discover, so the selection might grow in the future.
 Meanwhile, enjoy.

 Right behind the Naka-Meguro station is this small place where you either grab a coffee to go or you take it upstairs to a small room where you can watch the train pass by outside the windows.
-Good place to pop by before heading to LDK1 or Daikanyama for some shopping.
+A good place to pop by before heading to LDK1 or Daikanyama for some shopping.

 espace louis vuitton tokyo

 On the 7th floor of the Louis Vuitton building in high end Omotesando Espace Louis Vuitton opened up doors in 2011.
-It is a modern art gallery well worth a visit, where well curated artists from all over the world is invited to share their work.
+It is a modern art gallery well worth a visit, where well curated artists from all over the world are invited to share their work.
 Earlier shows range from Dan Flavin to Steve McQueen.
 It's my ideal pause when Omotesando grows overwhelming.

 7F Louis Vuitton Omotesando

 Oku-Shibu (Deep Shibuya) has been growing increasingly popular among locals over the past few years, maybe as as consequence of nice gems like this one opening up shop.
 Ahiru store, run by two siblings, is a modern natural wine bar serving simple dishes definitely more European than Japanese, but still flirting with the national kitchen.
 It's one of those places that you wish you lived around the corner from, because you want to keep coming back to the laid back atmosphere and on point combinations of ingredients and wine.
-They only take reservations until 6.30 and around 6 pm the queue is usually longer than the number of people that fits inside.
+They only take reservations until 6.30 pm and around 6 pm the queue is usually longer than the number of people that fit inside.
 So if you want to get a chance to a seat at the bar (or one of the tiny standing tables) you need to be there on time.
-I should also mention the bread, sister in the duo bakes it daily and it's a must have.
+I should also mention the bread.
+Sister in the duo bakes it every morning and it's a must have.
 (Oh, and menu changes daily and is only in Japanese.)

 mingeikan (the japanese folk crafts museum)

 Somewhere in between Shibuya and Shimokitazawa, in a residential area you find this calm little gem of a museum.
-Founded in 1936 by the father of the Mingei (Japanese folk craft) movement Soetsu Yanagi, this museum still resides in is original venue.
+Founded in 1936 by the father of the Mingei (Japanese folk craft) movement, Soetsu Yanagi, this museum still resides in is original venue.
 The building combines both Japanese and some western style and was designed by Yanagi to display artworks in the best possible way.
-It is a pleasure to walk inside this museum where the light and interior plays so well together and the selection of exhibitions gives a glimpse crafts that you don't encounter often in modern Japan.
+It is a pleasure to walk inside this museum where light and interior plays so well together and the selection of exhibitions gives a glimpse crafts that you don't encounter often in modern Japan.
 Before you leave, make sure you pop in to the museum store, which in itself is worth a detour.

 In between Naka-Meguro and Shibuya in what seems more like a residential neighbourhood you can find dane Peter Ny Buhl's coffee shop.
-Specialising in hand-brewn coffee using beans from nordic manufacturers this sleek spot is great for hiding from the rain or just when you need great cup of coffee (or danish pastry!).
+Specialising in hand-brewn coffee using beans from nordic manufacturers this sleek spot is great for hiding from the rain or when you simply need great cup of coffee (or danish pastry!).

 3 Chome-13-14 GranDuo